InformaticsMatters/squonk/openshift/ansible/README.md

     have to do before running any other playbooks.
     See the **Minishift considerations** section at the end of this document.

+## Deploying the key application components
+>   At this stage you might need to enable the secure route to Keycloak
+    by setting the corresponding `kubernetes.io/tls-acme:` annotation of the route to `'true'`.

+You can run Squonk's playbooks from this directory with the commands: -

+    ansible-playbook playbooks/squonk/deploy.yaml
+    ansible-playbook playbooks/squonk-chemcentral/deploy.yaml

 ## Adding users
+>   At this stage you might need to enable the secure routes to Squonk
+    by setting the corresponding `kubernetes.io/tls-acme:` annotation of the route to `'true'`.

 You can add users from a text file (that contains one user and space-separated password per line) 'after-the-fact' by defining the `user_file` playbook variable and then limiting the deployment to just the tasks relating to